MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 To resolve this issue:

-1. Go to the Azure Resource Manager service connection you want to update.
+1. Go to **Project settings** > **Service connections**, and then select the service connection you want to modify.

-1. Make a change to the service connection.
+1. Select **Edit** in the upper-right corner, and then make any change to your service connection.
 The easiest and recommended change is to add a description.

-1. Save the service connection.
+1. Select **Save** to save the service connection.

    > [!NOTE]
    > Select **Save**.
-Don't try to verify at this step.
+Don't try to verify the service connection at this step.

-1. Exit the service connection, and then refresh the service connections page.
+1. Exit the service connection edit window, and then refresh the service connections page.

-1. Edit the service connection again.

-1. Click **Verify**.
+1. Select **Edit** in the upper-right corner, and now select **Verify**.

-1. Save the service connection.
+1. Select **Save** to save your service connection.

 <a name="service-connection-artifactory"></a>